24 Hours in Tokyo, Japan: Itinerary & Where to Go in 24 Hours

 Feel the electricity of Shinjuku

-Shinjuku is the face of Tokyo to the outside world, representing the modernity and dynamism that we now associate with Japan.
+When you dream of Tokyo—the neon lights, the chaos, the glass buildings splitting the clouds—what you’re imagining is Shinjuku.
+This bustling district is the face of Tokyo to the outside world, representing the modernity and dynamism that we now associate with Japan.
+And truthfully, Shinjuku is a must-have experience to add to your first day in Tokyo.

-From Sakuradamon Station on the Yurakucho Line, navigate the Tokyo Metro to Shinjuku Station where your modern Tokyo adventure begins.
+From Sakuradamon Station on the Yurakucho Line, navigate the Tokyo Metro to Shinjuku Station, where your modern Tokyo adventure begins.

 Busy Streets in Shinjuku

 Getting lost is the best advice I can give for experiencing Shinjuku.
-Walking down a set path without distraction in Shinjuku is wholly impossible with the overwhelming visual stimulation peeking around every corner.
+Walking down a set path without distraction in Shinjuku is wholly impossible, with the overwhelming visual stimulation peeking around every corner.

 • Nishi-Shinjuku: Shinjuku’s “Skyscraper City.”
 Climb up the Tokyo Metropolitan Government Building for incredible panoramas of Tokyo and even as far as Mount Fuji on a clear day.
 Admission to the observation deck is free.

 • Omoide Yokocho: Tokyo’s fondly-nicknamed “Piss Alley,” famous for its wide array of eateries serving up ramen, soba, and yakitori.
-Most restaurants on Omoide Yokocho open around 5pm.
+Most restaurants on Omoide Yokocho open around 5 pm.

 Live on the edge in Harajuku